 MP for Glenrothes and Mid Fife

 Richard Baker is a Labour (Co-op) MP for Glenrothes and Mid Fife, elected in 2024.
-He serves on the Public Administration and Constitutional Affairs Committee from October 2024.
+He serves on the Public Administration and Constitutional Affairs Committee, a role he has held since October 2024.
+His record shows near-total party loyalty but a notably low voting attendance compared with peers.

 Generated 21 February 2026